Your involvement helps us celebrate!

-For 2021, we are focusing our efforts on this last problem: how can we provide better services for kids and adults with CP, as well as their families who desperately need them.
-We’ve chosen to partner with St Joseph Home, an amazing local provider of adult day, respite care, and in-house residence services.
+For 2022, we are focusing our efforts on this last problem: how can we provide better services and opportunities for kids and adults with CP, as well as their families who desperately need them.
+We’ve chosen to partner with two organizations: St Joseph Home, an amazing local provider of adult day, respite care, and in-house residence services, and the Mason, Ohio Youth Organization’s efforts to build adaptive baseball fields suitable for individuals of all abilities.
 Our Jason has benefited greatly from St Joseph Home and has made many friends amongst the residents and staff.
 However, SJH’s services are limited by their financial resources.
 We are helping to fundraise for SJH to allow them to improve and expand their services to those with disabilities who are need.

 Image sources: Kitty Kitty Bang Bang, Wikimedia, Wikimedia